-i.
-Compare the fuel consumption of the Rav4 and Sienna over their first 2900 Km or so.
-[You will no doubt realize that an average taken over a larger number of Km would be less noisy, since it would be less affected by the uncertainties about how many Km's were on the odometer and how full the tank was when the car was was bought, and how close to full it was after the last purchase.]

-To address the uncertainty in your answer, provide a 'sensitivity analysis.'
+- i.
+Compare the fuel consumption of the Rav4 and Sienna over their first 2900 Km or so. - ii.
+You will no doubt realize that an average taken over a larger number of Km would be less noisy, since it would be less affected by the uncertainties about how many Km's were on the odometer and how full the tank was when the car was was bought, and how close to full it was after the last purchase.
+To address the uncertainty in your answer to (i), provide a plan for a 'sensitivity analysis.'